chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< /note >}}

 {{< note >}}
-In case of ``` backup_config = "file_system" ``` had been provided in config.toml of Automate HA deployment, then need to patch below opensearch config from bastion before starting restore..
+In case ``` backup_config = "file_system" ``` had been provided in config.toml of Automate HA deployment, then we need to patch the below OpenSearch config from bastion before starting the restore.

 -   Create a .toml (say os_config.toml) file from **Provision host** and copy the following template with the path to the repo.
     ```sh